Four arrested in connection with M&S and Co-op cyber-attacks

 UNITED KINGDOM, JUL 10 – Four suspects, including three teenagers, were arrested for cyberattacks seeking ransom payments that disrupted British retailers and caused M&S losses of around £10 million weekly.

-- Paul Foster, deputy director of the NCA's cybercrime division, noted that while the recent arrests mark important progress in the ongoing probe, efforts are still underway in collaboration with teams both within the UK and internationally.
+- Paul Foster, Deputy Director of the NCA, stated that while the recent arrests mark important progress in the investigation, efforts remain ongoing in collaboration with domestic and international agencies to identify those accountable and bring them to justice.

 Four people arrested after cyber attacks on M&S, Co-op and Harrods